2Math0/logger_package/README.md

 ### How the Tag System Works

 The `Tag` system forces categorization of log messages by requiring a tag for every log.
 You can use predefined tags or create your own by extending the `Tag` class.
 This ensures logs are organized and can be filtered based on the log's tag, making it easier to track issues across different parts of an application.

+### How to Log to a File

+The logger can write logs to a specified file based on the configured log level.
+This allows for easy retrieval and download of logs, particularly useful for web applications.

+### Log Collection

+Collected logs can be accessed and displayed in the UI, enabling developers to show logs for user review or debugging purposes.